adepennart/beetle_genome_assembly/README.md

 ```bash=
 conda install pip==21.3.1 wheel==0.37.1 setuptools==59.6.0
 ```

+## Known Error
+gffread not working in conda environment

 ## Usage

 a bash script will be used to produce the blast output file, but firstly the script needs to be activated.